 Ask yourself, if Chingy was coming to Brighton for a romantic weekend where would he stay?
 I think we all know the answer.
 He’d be chillin at The Holiday inn.
 One thing leading to another let the party begin.
 This is an excellent well priced hotel on the Brighton waterfront with views of the Pier.

 The Ginger Pig

 I once brought a chubby red-headed girl to this hotel for a romantic weekend in Brighton.
 We’re not together anymore.
 But, I still have fond memories of the time I spent inside The Ginger Pig.

 Drakes Hotel is a romantic boutique hotel (you can tell because it has a bath in the bedroom.)
 Located on the waterfront in Brighton, it’s popular with celebrities and Britain’s upper crust. it’s not cheap, but it sure is romantic.
 Enjoy a bottle of fizz in the bath while you take in those magnificent windows.
 Drakes is the perfect romantic hotel in Brighton for couples.

-The signature suites at Malmaison Brighton have some magnificently sexy lighting allowing you to light the room up light a club.
+The signature suites at Malmaison Brighton have some magnificently sexy lighting allowing you to light the room up like a club.
 It’s the perfect room for a little adults only time.
 So pack your toys and really go to town.
 These suites can help you turn a romantic weekend into one you’ll never forget it.

 Why is Brighton so Popular for a Romantic Couples Getaway?